Commencement Day Events

 Commencement is an open meeting of the Board of Trustees held on the front lawn of Nassau Hall, weather permitting.
 The program includes brief speeches by the salutatorian, the valedictorian, and the president of the University; the awarding of degrees to undergraduate and graduate students; the conferral of teaching awards to several New Jersey high school teachers and Princeton University faculty; and conferral of honorary degrees.
 Individual diplomas are distributed following the ceremony.

 9 a.m.
 Guest seating begins on the front lawn of Nassau Hall and guests must be seated by 10:15 a.m. since the academic procession begins at 10:20 a.m.
-Each senior and advanced degree candidate receives 5 guest tickets.
 Ticket entrances are located on both the east and west sides of Nassau Hall and at the gates on Nassau Street.
 (Please note that there are entrances on BOTH sides of Nassau Hall, not just on the west side.)
 Admission to the seating area is by ticket only.
 Some standing room, not requiring tickets, is available, once degree candidates are seated, along the edges of the front lawn of Nassau Hall (there is no unticketed standing room for an indoor Commencement in Jadwin Gym).

 The ceremony will be simulcast in Richardson Auditorium in Alexander Hall, adjacent to Nassau Hall; no ticket is necessary for entrance to the simulcast site.
-Alexnader Hall is air conditioned; it is accessible; it is the best option for guests who do not have tickets, and it is the most comfortable option for guests with disabilities or who may be uncomfortable because of the weather (Princeton can be hot and humid in June).
+Alexander Hall is air conditioned; it is accessible; it is the best option for guests who do not have tickets, and it is the most comfortable option for guests with disabilities or who may be uncomfortable because of the weather (Princeton can be hot and humid in June).
 The ceremony also will be simulcast on the large screen on Cannon Green.

 10:20 a.m.
 Guests must be seated.

 10:30 a.m.
 Academic procession begins.

 11 a.m.
 Commencement ceremony begins.
 Once at their places, degree recipients remain standing until President Eisgruber takes his seat; recipients remove caps when the president removes his.